 Trade For A New Car

 There is another option.
-If you have equity in your leased car in relation to the residual value, you can trade in the car and use the equity as a down payment on a new car.
-This is how that sort of deal works: Instead of turning in the leased car, the dealer buys the car from the leasing company at the residual price, then gives you a down payment credit for your equity, which he applies towards your new purchase or lease.
-Still with us?
-Good.
-Because trading the leased car avoids either the lease turn-in inspection or coming up with enough money to buy the car for the residual value.
-The downside is the dealer will give you wholesale value for the leased car.
-So the bottom line is that your equity in a car with a deal done this way will be less than if you sold the car for the retail value.
-But there's always a downside -- you knew that, right?
+If you have equity in your leased car, you can trade the car in and use the equity as a down payment on a new car.
+This is how that sort of deal works: Instead of turning in the leased car, the dealer buys the car from the leasing company at the residual price.
+The dealer then applies your equity in the car toward a new car purchase or lease.

 Check on the actual value of your leased car before you commit to any course of action.
 A dealer who sells the same make as your leased car can give you a buy bid based on the car alone without trading for a new car.
 That is the base value from which to compare to the residual value and the possible price you may receive selling the car on your own.
 If the buy bid is well above the residual value -- $1,000 or more -- you most likely have enough equity in the leased car to either sell it at a profit or use it as a trade-in down payment.
 Also, check the lease contract for any fees that apply if you buy the car or if a dealer buys out the lease instead of turning in the car.

 - What Is the Blue Book Value of My Car?

 - Will They Give Me Cash Back If I Trade in a Car?

 - How to Buy a Car Without a Trade-in

 - How to Cash in on 'Early Return' Car Lease Deals